We may earn money or products from the companies mentioned in this post.

 Plus, there are apps available for Android and iOS devices, so you can watch these classes anywhere and at any time.

 It’s a very similar story to Skillshare.
 Although some courses do have some assignments that need to be done by a certain point in time, the vast majority of the courses allow you to complete them as you like.

 Winner: Tie.
 Both platforms offer you the flexibility that an e-learning platform should.

 How Much Does MasterClass Cost?

-Sometimes, it can be challenging to “measure” the generosity of a platform and their pricing, and if it’s really worth the asking price.
+Sometimes, it can be challenging to “measure” the generosity of a platform and its pricing, and if it’s really worth the asking price.

 But with MasterClass, you only get one pricing plan, and that is $180 for a year’s access to all content on the site.
 This means you can watch all the courses, and complete them as you wish.

 It’s sort of like Netflix but for learning.
 If you’re like me, then you’ll definitely enjoy binge-watching stunning and helpful videos by people like Gordon Ramsay.